Overview of EU Contract Types

 Disadvantages

 The EPSO competition process is lengthy (12-24 months) and highly competitive (1-5% success rate).
-Limited flexibility — you cannot easily move to the private sector and return.
+Flexibility is limited: you cannot easily move to the private sector and return.

 Temporary Agents (TA)